xrdocs/ncs5500/_tutorials/bfd-architecture-on-ncs5500-and-ncs500.md

 ---
 published: true
 date: '2021-04-19 14:04 +0530'
-title: BFD architecture on NCS55xx and NCS5xx
+title: BFD Architecture on NCS55xx and NCS5xx
 author: Tejas Lad
 excerpt: Implementation of BFD on NCS5500 and NCS500
 tags: